hastearcade/haste-sdk/README.md

 The follow section describes the haste-sdk development experience.

-### PNPM Monorepo
+### Lerna Monorepo

-haste-sdk utilizes a monorepo via PNPM to manage dependencies between the packages that comprise the haste arcade sdk.
-If you are not familiar with PNPM, please see their [website](https://pnpm.io/) for additional information.
+haste-sdk utilizes a monorepo via Lerna to manage dependencies between the packages that comprise the haste arcade sdk.
+If you are not familiar with Lerna, please see their [website](https://lerna.js.org/) for additional information.

-haste-sdk is currently using a independent versioning strategy for all packages.
-This means that all packages' version numbers will remain independent and will be released separately as needed based on [change sets](#changesets).
+haste-sdk is currently using a shared versioning strategy for all packages.
+This means that all packages' version numbers will remain in sync and will be released together.

-Typically, you will need to interact with PNPM directly and standard tooling commands will be run via `pnpm`.
+Typically, you will not need to interact with Lerna directly as standard tooling commands will be run via `npm`.

 ### Changesets